 Lindsey, our Programme Director, is on the road so much she doesn't often have time to meet or speak to her neighbours.
-This Christmas she gamely decided to host a festive open house.
+In Christmas 2018 she gamely decided to host a festive open house.
 Here's how she got on, and what she learnt...

 Inspired by the Nextdoor #HelloNeighbour challenge, I posted invitations to my house.
 Not to people I know, but to strangers who live nearby - my neighbours.
 The horror!
 It's possible I was feeling the need to compensate for the persistent uncertainty across the UK by making doubly sure that Christmas feels like Christmas.
 Even so, it prompted a round of 'helpful' advice from some of my dearest friends...

 'Is this some kind of lazy husband search?' chimes one...
 'Erm, nope'.
 'Have you really given out your address?
 There could be an axe murderer!', and most worrying of all 'Make sure your invite doesn't make it sound like an orgy!'.